 Proceedings

-for the Twelfth Special Interest Group of the Mathematical Association of America
+Special Interest Group of the Mathematical Association of America

-Conference on Research in
+on Research

 Undergraduate Mathematics Education